 - 1. Insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - Create an IPSRAID directory on the hard disk.
-Type: md d:\ipsraid - (where d: is the hard disk drive letter) - 3.
-Copy the following file to the target directory.
-Type: copy a:\remote\servers\os2\ipsadm.exe d:\ipsraid (where a: is the diskette drive letter and d: is the hard disk drive letter) - 4.
-Copy the icon file to the target directory.
+Type: md d:\ipsraid

+- Copy the following file to the target directory.
+Type: copy a:\remote\servers\os2\ipsadm.exe d:\ipsraid (where a: is the diskette drive letter and d: is the hard disk drive letter) - Copy the icon file to the target directory.
 Type: copy a:\remote\servers\os2\ipsadm.ico d:\ipsraid\ipsadm.ico d:\ipsraid\ipsadm.exe d.
 At the General Tab, type the following as the title: